rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 The `/reflect` command instructs Claude Code to analyze diary entries and generate CLAUDE.md updates.
 It reads the CLAUDE.md file, checks for rule violations in the diary entries, and strengthens weak rules.
 It also looks across diary entries to identify recurring patterns.

 Since `CLAUDE.md` loads into every session, updates proposed by reflection are formatted as one-line bullets.
-The reflection process saves analysis to `~/.claude/memory/reflections/YYYY-MM-reflection-N.md` and automatically updates CLAUDE.md with synthesized rules.
+The reflection process saves analysis to and automatically updates CLAUDE.md with synthesized rules.

+Reflections are saved to:
+`~/.claude/memory/reflections/YYYY-MM-reflection-N.md`

 #### How to track processed entries?

-A `processed.log` file at `~/.claude/memory/reflections/processed.log` prevents duplicate analysis of diary entries.
+A `processed.log` file at prevents duplicate analysis of diary entries.
 The format is `[diary-entry] | [reflection-date] | [reflection-file]`.
 The reflection command checks this log first.

+The log is saved to:
+`~/.claude/memory/reflections/processed.log`

 #### When to perform reflection?